ericdunipace/RcppCGAL/README.md

 ```

 Saving this code as `hilbertSort.cpp` and sourcing with Rcpp `Rcpp::sourceCpp("hilbertSort.cpp")`
 makes the function `hilbertSort()`.
-Note that version 5.2.1
+Note that version 5.3.1
 relies on the C++14 standard.
-Also, be aware that thisexample
+Also, be aware that this example
 function example assumes that the observations are stored by
 column rather than by row, that is as the transpose of the
 usual `R` `matrix` or `data.frame`.